SLACKHA/pyJac-v2/docs/driver_functions.rst

 The memory allocated by pyJac is based on a few factors:

-1. The number of potential threads that may be accessing an array.
+1. The :ref:`work-size` specified during generation or at run-time.

 For CPU and Accelerator devices, this tends to be in the 10s of threads.
 On a GPU however, typically 100s to 1000s of threads are required to saturate the